Richafan21/Daily-Devop-Notes/Day-21.md

 ## Leveraging Docker Images and Containers

-Organizations worldwide have embraced Docker, publishing images in repositories like Docker Hub.
-These images encompass various operating systems, databases, and tools.
 With Docker installed, launching an application is straightforward:

 ```bash
 docker run ansible